Tension fabric building

-Tension fabric buildings are constructed using a rigid frame—which can consist of timber, steel, rigid plastic, or aluminum—and a sturdy fabric outer membrane.
+Tension fabric buildings or tension fabric structures are constructed using a rigid frame—which can consist of timber, steel, rigid plastic, or aluminum—and a sturdy fabric outer membrane.
 Once the frame is erected, the fabric cover is stretched over the frame.
 The fabric cover is tensioned to provide the stable structural support of the building.
 The fabric is tensioned using multiple methods, varying by manufacturer, to create a tight fitting cover membrane.

 Compared to traditional or conventional buildings, tension fabric buildings may have lower operational costs due to the daylight that comes through the fabric roof when light-coloured fabrics are used.
 This natural lighting process is known as daylighting and can improve both energy use and life-cycle costs, as well as occupant health.

 Tension fabric structures may be more quickly installed than traditional structures as they use fewer materials and therefore usually require less ground works to install.

 Some tension fabric structures, particularly those with aluminium frames, may be easily relocated.

 Common applications

-Tension fabric buildings have gained popularity over the last few decades in industries using: sports facilities, commercial structures, industrial buildings, manufacturing, warehousing, sand and salt storage for road maintenance departments, environmental management, aviation, airplane hangars, marine, government, military, remediation and emergency shelters, hay and feed storage, and horse riding arenas.
+Tension fabric buildings have gained popularity over the last few decades in industries using: indoor practice facilities, commercial structures, industrial buildings, manufacturing, warehousing, sand and salt storage for road maintenance departments, environmental management, aviation, airplane hangars, marine, government, military, remediation and emergency shelters, hay and feed storage, and horse riding arenas.

 These structures are suitable for quickly expanding existing facilities, by attaching the fabric structures to extend warehouses or workspaces.
 They can also be used as covered loading/unloading areas.

 Tension fabric buildings are often used for sports due to the natural light that permeates light-coloured fabrics.
 These buildings provide covered indoor spaces that allow teams to train under natural daylight when weather is inclement, combating a common problem in sports known as rainout.

 The light weight of the fabric roofs enables the construction of tension fabric structures up to 100 meters clear span without supporting pillars or columns, contributing to the use of these buildings for applications that require large open spaces.
 One example is Phase 2 of the Sport Ireland National Indoor Arena project which includes a tension fabric building that will be 18,480 m2 in size, to be used for gaelic games, rugby and soccer.

 These buildings may also be used for holding livestock or as indoor riding arenas, due to the controlled interior climate and the existence of tension structures that run over 1 mi long.